 The project case is based on Scenario 2A described in the Shepparton Passenger Rail Services Project Shepparton Passenger Improvements Report.
 Under this scenario, Shepparton will be served by eight return rail services to Melbourne on weekdays and two of the weekend services will achieve a reduced journey time of around 2:20 hours.
 The Shepparton Passenger Rail Improvements Economic Impact Study found that an increase in passenger demand of 150% by 2025, which would be a reasonable expectation based on other strategic rail projects, would provide a financial benefit-cost ratio of 0.85.
 The benefits identified recognise Shepparton’s growing importance as a regional centre, offering improved access to goods, medical and education services and employment.

 An upgrade of the Shepparton line from Seymour to Shepparton will allow for better facilities, quicker travel times and more frequent services.
 The State Government has identified the Shepparton line as a long haul destination but is a comparable distance from Melbourne as other regional Victorian cities.
 As such, Council believes that it should be identified as an intercity/commuter service to a growth centre like Bendigo, Ballarat, Geelong, etc.

 In view of the rapid growth of Melbourne and resulting infrastructure improvements, additional pressure on Shepparton services will occur on the metropolitan section of the Shepparton line.
-There is an urgent need to ensure security of service and provide for future train paths in Melbourne, in the medium term, by addressing the Upfield connection.
+Council welcomes this commitment from the State and Federal Governments but, given the urgent need to ensure security of service and reduction in travel times there is the need for a long term plan for rail services between Melbourne and Shepparton.